Local woman makes history as Norfolk Naval Shipyard’s first African American female train conductor

 After more than two decades in the railroad industry, Bianca Wilson is now the shipyard’s first African American female train conductor.

-“It is an honor and privilege,” she said.
+“It is an honor and privilege,” she said to Public Affairs Specialist Anna Taylor.
 “It shows my children that barriers are still being broken down and I’m happy to be part of the change.
 I’m overwhelmed with joy to have this opportunity.
 I know a lot of women are afraid of this industry, but once you get out here, it’s really fun and intriguing.”

 Wilson previously worked as a conductor for Norfolk Southern Railway, where she moved coal around Lambert’s Point Coal Terminal in Norfolk.
 She made history there, too – she was the railway’s first female conductor in 22 years when they hired her.

-“I had no experience, but I always wanted to work for the railroad because you hear about the great money,” she said with a laugh.
+“I had no experience, but I always wanted to work for the railroad because you hear about the great money,” she said with a laugh to Taylor.
 “I’m not your average girly-girl, so it sounded like a great opportunity and I wanted to try something new.
 I had no idea what I wanted to do there though.
 I was presented with an opportunity to become a conductor and I jumped on it.
 I knew it wasn’t the average career path women take, and I am always up for a challenge.”

 Due to the long hours, raising three young daughters and having only a few months left to complete her bachelor’s degree, Wilson longed for another job that would allow her to spend more time at home with her family.
 She said she was a stay-at-home mom before she worked for Norfolk Southern.